-Floating photovoltaic is quite a niche market compared to the mainstream or ground-mounted PV module installation.
-While it is considered as the third wave for expanding the solar energy market.
+Floating photovoltaic is quite a niche market compared to mainstream or ground-mounted PV module installation.
+While it is considered as the third wave of expanding the solar energy market.
 This segment of the solar energy market has become so popular recently that the competition for building and commissioning larger and larger floating photovoltaic power plants is so serious.
-In this article, large floating photovoltaic plants in leading countries are introduced and go through some of the details of them.
+In this article, large floating photovoltaic plants in leading countries are introduced, and go through some of the details of them.

 What is FPV & What types of FPV installations exist?